 While the name is simple in nature what it does and how it works is quite a bit more detailed than that.

-Mobile home skirting is covering the space underneath a mobile home to protect it from animals, cold, snow, and water.
+Mobile home skirting covers the space underneath a mobile home to protect it from animals, cold, snow, and water.
 Skirting protects the plumbing work and ensures pipes or ducts do not freeze during winter.
 An adequately installed skirt will provide storage space where one can tuck away items they don’t occasionally use.

 If you’re not sure of the material you need for skirting, there’s always an option to contact a professional to come and do an assessment and give a cost estimate.
 Experts will advise on the best product depending on the type of mobile home, budget, climate, and homeowner’s personal preferences.